 Tip: Plenty of sunshine is the first and foremost ingredient to consider when planning your rose bush, keep in mind that roses will thrive in full sun.
 If a full day's sunlight is not available, roses will tolerate partial shade.But naturally, the bush will not give as many flowers, and the blooms may be smaller.
 I have planted rose bushes in partial shade, and with a bit more food, they grow quite well.

 Provide plenty Plant Food: Roses consume significant amounts of nutrients.
 What you add to your soil at planting time will kick-start the plant's growth.

 But they will need a good feeding regime, to flourish.
 Some gardeners have their own secrets to feeding their roses, such as burying the remains of fish, or other animals byproducts, under their rose bush, and swear by their good results.

 These stories bare some truth true.
-Use caution when you use fish or other animal byproducts...while your roses will respond favorably, a fish under your plant as a rule will attract neighborhood cats, and other animals to also feed from your garden.
+Use caution when you use fish or other animal byproducts...while your roses will respond favorably, a fish under your plant, as a rule, will attract neighborhood cats, and other animals to also feed on your garden.
 Digging at the base of the rose bush, and cause root damage to the bush.

 So-what to feed your rose bush?

 When reading bags of fertilizer, note the middle number on the bag.
 The middle number of common fertilizer is Phosphorus.
 Phosphorus is the chemical element in the plant world that promotes good growth, and healthy flower blooming.

 When growing flowers, a fertilizer heavy in phosphorus will help promote those big, beautiful blooms.
 Most garden stores carry several varieties of fertilizers, and ones specially made to feed roses.
 I suggest using store bought fertilizer to feed your roses.
 When reading the ingredients, you will see the higher phosphorus levels.